-Visible Developer offers developers a number of code generation options including the ability to generate three styles of forms: List, Detail and Lookup.
+Visible Developer offers developers a number of code generation options including the ability to generate two styles of forms: List and Detail.
 Generated components include class modules, standard modules, and forms with controls and code.
-Visible Developer packages generated components in 1, 2 or 3 projects depending on the selected generation option.
-Each project results in a standard executable or an ActiveX dll or exe.
+Visible Developer packages generated components in 3 projects depending on the selected generation option.
+Each project results in a standard executable or a dll.